 Supreme Court of the United States in 2023

 It's high time for a new farm bill-- the last official version, the Agriculture Improvement Act of 2018, was authorized for 5 years, spanning from 2018 to 2023.
-But, updates to the Farm Bill after 2023 were stalled by political gridlock.
+Updates to the Farm Bill after 2023 were stalled by political gridlock.
 Instead of passing a new Farm Bill in 2023, Congress opted for two consecutive one-year extensions of the outdated 2018 framework.

-Farm bills have been introduced to Congress starting in 1933 following catastrophic impact the Great Depression and the Dust Bowl had on American farmers.
+Farm bills have been introduced to Congress starting in 1933.
+The first one followed the catastrophic impact the Great Depression and the Dust Bowl had on American farmers.
 In response, the federal government created programs designed to stabilize farm income, conserve land, and ensure a stable food supply.
-You can read more about the history on the farm bill here or in this prior blog post.
-However, throughout the years the Farm Bill has grown into one of the federal governments largest and most comprehensive policy packages which typically spans hundreds or thousands of pages.
-Programs housed under the Farm Bill range from SNAP funding, crop insurance, conservation programs, rural development programs, agricultural research, food distribution programs, and beyond.
+You can read more about the history of the farm bill here or in this prior blog post.
+Indeed, many posts going back to this blog's inception in 2007 mention the Farm Bill.

 This Farm Bill claims to “expand investments in rural communities, bring science-backed management back to our national forests, and restore regulatory certainty in the interstate marketplace.”